10 min read

 Setting Item-Specific Assignment Logic

 Setting item-specific assignment logic is another advantage.
 This involves assigning specific handling and processing rules to different items based on their characteristics, such as size, weight, or perishability.
 By doing so, businesses can ensure that each item is processed in the most efficient and appropriate manner.
 For example, perishable or cold storage goods can be prioritized for faster processing and shipping, while larger items can be assigned to facilities equipped to handle them.
 This improves the efficiency and accuracy of order fulfillment.
-These rules can be automated via a WMS for enhanced pick, pack, and ship workflow—not only by product but also by warehouse customers.
+These rules can be automated via a WMS to enhance pick, pack, and ship workflows—not only by product but also by warehouse customers.

 Scheduling Location Downtime